brando90/ultimate-utils/tutorials_for_myself/my_wandb_uu/my_wandb_sweeps_uu/readme.md

 hdb4 maml l2l sweep.
 Put it in a sweeps folder in div folder (or here for demo).
 Pass the file path of the sweep config in the argparse.
 Default argparse is none.
 Create both meta-L & SL argparse flag.
 - Figure out how to use different CUDAs in same server in SNAP.
+- would be nice to compare with rylans
 - (later using more servers in sweep in SNAP)

 ## References